lazo2212/Svijet_gljiva/README.md

 - Building a responsive website that adapts to different screen sizes and devices.
 - Applying CSS/SASS techniques for styling and layout.
-- Implementing a search functionality to enable users to find specific mushrooms.
 - Optimizing website performance and loading speed.
 - Incorporating accessibility best practices to ensure inclusivity.